Brookfield-LaGrange Park School District 95

 Brookfield-LaGrange Park School District 95 (D95) is a school district headquartered in Brookfield, Illinois in the Chicago area.

+Brookfield - Lagrange Park School District 95 has 2 schools Brook Park Elementary School and S.E.
+Gross Middle School.

 It includes most of Brookfield and parts of LaGrange Park and North Riverside.

 Mark Kuzniewski became the superintendent in 2009.
+He retired in the 2024 - 2025 school year.
 He was previously the principal of Buffalo Grove District 102's Aptakisic Junior High School.
-In 2020 Kuzniewski received a five-year contract renewal.
+In 2020, Kuzniewski received a five-year contract renewal.

+Ryan Evans became the superintendent in 2025.
+He previously was a Social Studies teacher, Assisant principal and principal at S.E.
+Gross Middle School.